By Hester Swift

 - Portugal: Gabinete de Documentação e Direito Comparado, 1980.

-- Russia: Institute of Legislation and Comparative Law under the Government of the Russian Federation, founded 1925.
+- Russia: Institute of Legislation and Comparative Law under the Government of the Russian Federation, 1925.

-- Serbia: Institut za Oporedno Pravo (Institute of Comparative Law), founded 1956.
+- Serbia: Institut za Oporedno Pravo (Institute of Comparative Law), 1956.

 - South Africa: Centre for Foreign and Comparative Law, University of South Africa, Pretoria, founded 1964.